Working with Daycare on Naps for your Baby

 While it’s important to discuss your baby’s sleep habits with your daycare provider, it’s possible that you may not always see eye to eye on every point.
 For example, your daycare provider may not be able to stick to your baby’s preferred nap schedule or may not be able to put your baby down for naps (i.e. awake and not drowsy) like you do at home.

 If you find yourself in a situation where you and your daycare provider don’t agree on one of these points, try to work together to find a solution that works for everyone.
-As long as what you’re asking doesn’t go against any of their rules and it’s more time consuming for their staff, you can point out that by working together to get your baby napping well at daycare will make their job easier!
+As long as what you’re asking doesn’t go against any of their rules and it’s more time-consuming for their staff, you can point out that by working together to get your baby napping well at daycare will make their job easier!
 Your baby will sleep longer and be happier when awake :)

 Here are some tips as you have these conversations with daycare: